A Conversation with Dr. Kevin Mabie and Dr. Frederick Buskey

-But one of my goals in coming on the podcast, was to tell you about the different behaviors that we would constitute as a crisis at the Crisis Prevention Institute.
+But one of my goals in coming on the podcast, was to tell you about the different behaviours that we would constitute as a crisis at the Crisis Prevention Institute.

 Dr. Frederick Buskey: Yeah.
 And I think, again, we tend to think about kids in crisis and we know who our high-flyers are and we look for that.
 But I think we do a less stellar job of looking at our teachers and recognizing crisis.
 And I love what you're saying about big crisis.
 So, I may know if somebody just lost a parent or is fighting cancer, but I may not know all those other little signs that that show us that there's other things going on.
 So, I'd love to hear you dig into this.

-Dr. Kevin Mabie: I'll say it this way, we take all of the behaviors that you might see—any negative behavior—and we try to categorize it into one of four different things.
+Dr. Kevin Mabie: I'll say it this way, we take all of the behaviours that you might see—any negative behaviour—and we try to categorize it into one of four different things.

 And the reason we do that is because if we made a list of 20 or 200, teachers wouldn't be able to remember that.
 I as a leader wouldn't be able to remember that.

-So, our four behavior levels are anxiety, defensive, risk behavior, and then what we call tension reduction.
+So, our four behaviour levels are anxiety, defensive, risk behaviour, and then what we call tension reduction.